 The Spanish journalist Flora González participated, alongside Bárbara Lennie and other celebrities, in the first fashion film at the Barceló Emperatriz hotel in Madrid.
 The Room is the travel industry’s latest creation in which Flora González unveiled her skills in front of the camera.

-Flora González has participated in the fashion film titled The Room
+Flora González has participated in the fashion film titled

 A versatile journalist and news anchor with a fighting spirit.
 These are some of the words that describe Flora González, the Noticias Cuatro weather anchor who also works in the fashion section of the Non Stop People channel.
 Since nothing tops a person’s own definition, we have checked out her social media profiles where she describes herself as “hyperactive, televisual and a victim of an excessively-demanding alter ego.”

-Fashion is also one of her great passions, which she probably inherited from her father who is a model and her mother who works as a dressmaker.
+If this wasn’t enough, Flora González also participates in a number of projects and specialized events as a presenter.
+But before any of this existed, Flora González launched her journalism career in her hometown, on Radio Andújar (Cadena SER).
+This was a reasonable step for anyone who had a clear vision of what they wanted to do for a living since the age of 15.Fashion is also one of her great passions, which she probably inherited from her father who is a model and her mother who works as a dressmaker.
 Flora González combined the two things she loved the most and transformed her hobbies into her livelihood by writing for magazines such as Vogue, Yo Dona and GQ.
 Her popularity has increased exponentially since joining Telecinco, but the journalist always has kind words for the media outlet that was once her home.